MetaVLA: Unified Meta Co-training For Efficient Embodied Adaption: Method

 Here, $\mathbf{r}_{Ci} \in \mathbf{r}_{C}$ and $\mathbf{s}_{Ci} \in \mathbf{s}_{C}$ are per-context representations aggregated from all contexts data pairs $(x_{C}$, $y_{C})$ through self-attention. $r_T$ is the cross-attention output of query $x_T$ with context keys $x_{Ci}$ and values $\mathbf{r}_{Ci}$. $\mathbf{\Bar{s}}_C$ is the mean of all $\mathbf{s}_{Ci}$, while $z$ is a stochastic latent drawn from the approximate posterior $q(z|\mathbf{\Bar{s}}_C)$ computed over the context.
 During training, an additional condensed target representation $\mathbf{\Bar{s}}_T$ is produced by the same self-attention and mean process as for $\mathbf{\Bar{s}}_C$, with ground truth pair ($x_T, y_T$).
 By reparameterizing the Gaussian latent $z$, the training objective maximizes a variational lower bound:

 This formulation enables MetaVLA to reconstruct target actions, regularized by a KL divergence that prevents the target distribution from drifting too far from the context distribution.

 Unlike standard ANP, which uses smaller-scale neural networks, we integrate a pretrained Llama-2~\cite{touvron2023llama2} backbone from OpenVLA. \textit{MAR} generates both stochastic and deterministic contextual latent vectors, which are concatenated with the Llama hidden states before the final output layer.
 The combined representations are then passed through the LM head to produce output logits, enabling end-to-end training via standard Llama decoding.
 See Figure~\ref{fig:pipeline} for an overview of the framework.
+We further summarize the symbols and definitions in Table~\ref{tab:symbols}.